qgis/QGIS-Enhancement-Proposals/QEP-auxiliary-storage.rst

 and link it as the source of the data-defined property.

 Similar GUI shortcuts could be added in order to automate the creation of a group of data-defined properties.

+It will be possible to save auxiliary data of a layer to a plain vector layer, by selection of a set of auxiliary fields in the attribute table or layer's properties dialog.

 Performance Implications